Become a landlord with a large buy-to-let mortgage loan - Trinity Finance

 Determine what sort of landlord you will be

 You can either take a hands-on approach as a landlord or step back and allow a property management company to deal with the nitty-gritty on your behalf.
 If you have the time needed to devote to a landlord’s role, you can work closely with your tenants and handle every aspect that renting out your property entails.
-On the other hand, you may wish to pay someone to handle everything for you, particularly if your property is located in a different area to the one you live in.
+On the other hand, you may wish to pay someone to handle everything for you, particularly if your property is located in a different area from the one you live in.
 Although you have to factor in the extra costs for this, a managing agent can save you a lot of time and stress, with many landlords believing that this service pays for itself.
-A property management company can:

 • Liaise with your tenants.
-The managing agent will be on hand to answer any queries your tenants may have but will also act on your behalf should any problems arise.
+The managing agent will be on hand to answer any queries your tenants may have and will also act on your behalf should any problems arise.
 The agent can carry out regular property inspections for the benefit of both parties.

 • Deal with maintenance issues.
 Property management companies form good relationships with contractors.
 This ensures that any maintenance issues are dealt with quickly.
-This not only prevents problems from getting worse but also ensures your tenants are happy and you maintain a good relationship with them.
+This not only prevents problems from getting worse but also ensures that your tenants are happy and you maintain a good relationship with them.

 • Look after the legal aspects.
 There are numerous legal responsibilities you have to fulfil as a landlord.
 These can include fitting and testing smoke alarms as well as carbon monoxide detectors in the property.
 You need to have a gas safety certificate and provide an Energy Performance Certificate.
+All electrical equipment must be safe for use.
 You need to check that your tenants have the legal right to rent your property.
-You must also ensure that all electrical equipment is safe for use.
 Any furniture provided must comply with the fire safety regulations.
+A licence may be required for your property.
 You must also comply with the rules for a House in Multiple Occupation (HMO), if applicable, as well as many more legal requirements.
-As the regulations continually change and penalties for non-compliance can include fines and imprisonment, it can be a huge relief to employ a managing agent to ensure you have met all of the legal obligations.

 Benefit from the services of a property management company

-Unless you are a portfolio landlord and can rely on a sufficient income from your rental properties, it’s likely that you’ll have a full-time job as well as your rental property rather than solely operating as a landlord.
+Unless you are a portfolio landlord and can rely on a sufficient income from your rental properties, it’s likely that you’ll have a full-time job as well as your rental property, rather than solely operating as a landlord.
 This means that you won’t have a lot of time to devote to being a landlord.
 The support you can gain from the services of a managing agent can be essential for a successful rental venture.
 If you prefer to use the services of a property management company, we will be happy to recommend one to you.
-We work closely with letting and estate agents throughout Kent, London and Edinburgh so can advise you of trusted managing agents in the local areas.
+We work closely with letting and estate agents throughout Kent, London and Edinburgh so we can advise you of trusted managing agents in the local areas.

 Additional costs to be aware of